Skip to main content

 Environment variables

-CLOUDRON_ALIAS_DOMAINS Set to the domain aliases.
+CLOUDRON_ALIAS_DOMAINSSet to the domain aliases.
 Only set when multiDomain flag is enabled

-You can set custom environment variables using cloudron env.
+Set custom environment variables with cloudron env.

 Logging